martinbarge/sample-site-sml5202/js-random.md

 </script>

 <h3>The code:</h3>
-<p>Note: For this example you need a button with id "btn2" for this script call</p>
+<p>Note: For this example you need a button with id "btn2" for this script call.
+You will also need this page element above the button: &lt;dl id="quote"&gt;&lt;/dl&gt;</p>

 ```
 <script>